-We always have a minimum of 1 teaching Assistant - First Aider, 1 Learning Support Assistant - First Aider and The Forest School Leader - Wilderness First Aid Training.
+We always have a minimum of 1 Teaching & Learning Assistant - First Aider, 1 Learning Support Assistant - First Aider and The Forest School Leader - Wilderness First Aid Training.

 A First Aid kit is kept on the site as well as a First Aid Burns kit, Fire Blanket and Water to extinguish fire.
-If there is an accident the child will be taken into the First Aid area inside the school and parents notified.
+If there is an accident the child will be taken into the First Aid area inside the school and parents notified if appropriate.

-Asthma pumps are taken down to the forest area for the duration of the session and are supervised by a Teaching Assistant.
+Asthma pumps are taken down to the forest area for the duration of the session and are supervised by a Teaching & Learning Assistant.